scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 ]
 ```

 Milestone patterns can also be matched using a query language supplied in the form of a dict, where the keyword is the name of a spaCy token attribute (e.g. `text`, `pos_`, `lemma_`, etc.) and the value is the value to match.
-By default a token matches a milestone if its value for the attribute is equivalent the value given in the milestone dict.
-In other words, if the dict has the form `{"text": "chapter"}`, any token in the document for which `token.text` returns "chapter" will be treated as a milestone.
+By default a token matches a milestone if its value for the attribute is equivalent to the value given in the milestone dict.
+In other words, if the dict has the form `{"text": "chapter"}`, any token in the document for which the value of `token.text` is "chapter" will be treated as a milestone.
 As result, the following commands are functionally equivalent:

 ```python
 segments = cutter.split_on_milestones(doc, milestone=",")